Shed Some Light on Dark Circles

-Although the solutions below are worth exploring, keep in mind that for some people, eliminating dark circles entirely just isn't possible.
+Although the solutions below are worth exploring, keep in mind that for some people, getting rid of dark circles entirely just isn't possible.
 That's where a great concealer and highlighter come into play, not to mention the incremental improvements you'll notice from taking good care of your skin.

 - Use a sunscreen around the eye with only zinc oxide and/or titanium dioxide as the active ingredients.
-Sunscreen ingredients other than zinc oxide and titanium dioxide can cause irritation around the eye and that can make dark circles worse.
+For some, sunscreen ingredients other than zinc oxide and titanium dioxide can cause irritation around the eye and that can make dark circles worse.

 - Consider using an antihistamine.
 If you have allergies they can be a major cause of dark circles and puffy eyes.
 Talk to your doctor about over-the-counter and prescription options.

 - Shop smart.
-Remember, your under eye moisturizer doesn't have to be labeled "eye cream."
+Remember, for many of us, our under eye moisturizer doesn't have to be labeled "eye cream."
 There is NO research showing there are special ingredients needed for the eye area.
-NONE!
-Brilliant ingredients that fight dry skin, wrinkles, and environmental damage for the face work for the eye area, too.
-Plus, no skin-care product should ever be packaged in a jar because jars allow air in, which causes ingredients such as antioxidants to break down.
+Brilliant ingredients that fight dry skin, wrinkles, discolorations, and environmental damage for the face work for the eye area, too.
+Plus, most eye creams come packaged in a jar, yet this allows air in, causing ingredients such as antioxidants to break down.

 - Keep your expectations reasonable.
 Traditional skin-lightening products do not have any effect on dark circles unless they are caused by sun damage.
 If sun damage is the culprit, you can consider a well-formulated vitamin C product or a skin-lightening product whose active ingredient is hydroquinone.

 - Medical options.
-You can talk to a cosmetic dermatologist about options, such as dermal injections, lasers, light treatments, radio frequency treatments, and chemical peels for lightening dark circles and reducing wrinkles.
+You can talk to a cosmetic dermatologist about options, such as dermal injections (such as Radiesse), lasers, light treatments, radio frequency treatments, and chemical peels for lightening dark circles and reducing wrinkles.
 A dermatologist experienced with the various skin treatment lasers will be able to tell you which one is best for dark circles and your skin color.
 The Q-switched ruby laser is the most common choice for treating dark circles.